Filming Detective Pikachu felt like being in Die Hard, actor Chris Geere says

 Avengers: Endgame review -- Marvel thrill ride tops Infinity War: The satisfying superhero epic doesn't leave a second to spare.
 No spoilers.

-Discuss: Filming Detective Pikachu felt like being in Die Hard, actor Chris Geere says
+Discuss: Pokemon film actor Chris Geere: Detective Pikachu shoot was like being in Die Hard

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.